 Where there were gaps — such as any definitive answers about Heloise’s heritage, how and where she was so thoroughly educated, her age, and how well she got to know her son in later life —I’ve incorporated the current conjectures, while leaving such matters open.
 It seemed strange to me that, when so much else has come to light, Abelard (more than able to name-drop if it worked to his advantage) never wrote of such things, or did anyone else.
 Given that Heloise was known and spoken about so much during her life-time, why would such basic facts remain unknown?
 This mystery has been built into the novel, rather than taking any particular stance on it.

 Of the numerous pivotal characters in the book, only one (Jehanne) is totally fictional (though there is little doubt Fulbert would have had a housekeeper of some description), while characters such as Gertrude and Saris were based on other historical figures from the time (in their case, the wife and daughter of travelling philosopher Manegold of Alsace.)
+As well, some of the more incidental nuns are fictional, though those listed in the appendices were real.

 As readers will see in the bibliography and references at the back of the book, most of the story is based on the historical evidence and conjecture of a wide range of international academics and biographers, including Heloise and Abelard themselves.
 With Dr Constant Mews discovery of early letters from the pair, a much clearer picture has been gleaned of the early years of their relationship.
 And by digging into the politics and social constructs of the time, in order to place their thoughts and actions into context, a more complex reading of their attitudes and behaviour was possible.